ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 For a given Artifact, Verifiers take as trusted inputs:

 1. the distributed identifier of the Issuer (or its resolved key manifest),
-2. the expected name of the Artifact (i.e. the Feed),
+2. the expected name of the Artifact (i.e., the Feed),
 3. the list of service identities of trusted TS.

 When presented with a Transparent Claim for the Artifact, they verify its Issuer identity, signature, and Receipt.